hygull/type-script/README.md

 */
 ```

-this keyword is used to avoid the ambiguity in case when the filed names are same as the parameter names of constructor
+this keyword avoids the ambiguity in case when the field names are same as the parameter names of constructor.
 ```javascript
 /*
     {